-If you’d love a Jura espresso machine but find the price tag a little daunting, the ENA series could be exactly what you’re after.
-These “entry-level” models (they’re still $1000-2000) have all of the style and usability and a lot of the tech that makes Jura such a great coffee machine manufacturer.
-But which coffee machine is better out of the Jura ENA 4 vs ENA 8?
+If you’d love a Jura espresso machine but find the price tags daunting, the ENA series could be for you.
+These “entry-level” models (they’re still $1000-2000) have all of the style and usability of the more expensive options plus a good amount of the tech too.
+Having reviewed both coffee machines, it’s about time we compare then Jura ENA 4 vs ENA 8.
+Which is better?
 Is there even much of a difference?

 With a bright, intuitive display and a lot more coffee options, the ENA 8 is the superior machine.
 It has the option for your milky espresso favorites whereas the ENA 4 is purely a black coffee machine.
-But if you only drink black coffee and aren’t looking to customize your drinks to your preferences, then why pay for the extra features of the ENA 8 if you don’t have to?
+But if you only drink black coffee and aren’t looking to customize your drinks, then why pay for the extra features of the ENA 8 if you don’t have to?

-To help you decide which is the best ENA machine for you, we put them both to the test in a head-to-head battle.
-As former baristas, we ran blind taste tests on the coffee quality and really put the machines through their paces.
-Here, we’ll break down all the key differences and similarities so you can get the best Jura coffee machine for your budget.
+To help you decide which is the best Jura ENA machine for you, we put them both to the test in a head-to-head battle.
+As former baristas, we ran blind taste tests on the coffee quality and put the machines through their paces.
+Here, we’ll break down all the key differences and similarities so you can choose the best machine for your budget.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.